 Indeed, I was surprised to see the issue of problem framing as the first potential source of AI bias.
 While this might occur in some cases, this is not an issue that only pertains AI projects and enterprises.
 For example, large multinational drug companies indeed face a similar challenge.
 Nowadays, almost none of them are investing in developing new antibiotics to stop the spread of the so-called superbugs nor have any interest

-Third, many of the successfully completed ICOs are having a hard time showing or delivering on the ground results in spite of massive infusions of capital.
-While lack of maturity and technology constraints might play a role here, it may also
+Third, many of the successfully completed ICOs have a hard time showing or delivering on the ground results despite massive infusions of capital.
+While lack of maturity and technology constraints might play a role here, it may also be too early